Coniass/python-gas_temp/README.md

 This is a fun little project that tracks daily gas levels and temperatures over the course of a year.
 Perfect for anyone who loves to monitor their bodily functions (we won't judge).

-## How It Works
+## Usage

-We've got a dataset with 365 Days of gas readings and the corresponding temperatures.
-We've visualized this data using Matplotlib to create two graphs, one for gas and one for temperature.
-You can hover over each data point to see the specific readings for that day.
+When you run the program, it will retrieve gas storage and temperature data for a specific location and time range, save the data to a CSV file called data.csv, and create a plot to visualize the data.
+The plot will be displayed in a new window and will include two subplots, one for gas storage data and another for temperature data.
+You can hover over the data points to view annotations that show the date, gas storage value, and temperature value for each point.

 ## To be added

-The next step is to develop an AI that predicts how Germany's gas reserves develop based on temperature.
+The next step is to develop an AI model using LightGBM that predicts how gas reserves in Germany will develop based on temperature.
+This will involve preprocessing the data, training the model, and evaluating its performance.
+Once the model is trained, we can use it to make predictions for future gas storage levels based on expected temperatures.

+We'll also update the visualization to include predictions from the AI model and compare them to the actual gas storage levels.
+This will give us a better understanding of how well the model is performing and whether it can be used to make accurate predictions.

 ## Installation